bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="1.5in" height="1.5720002187226596in"}  -->

-You may recall that the DOM is a logical tree-like structure representing the HTML document and it uses nodes to describe the various parts of the document.
+<p>You may recall that the DOM is a logical tree-like structure representing the HTML document and
+it uses nodes to describe the various parts of the document.</p>

-Before React, you could still build components style layouts.
+<p>Before React, you could still build components style layouts.</p>

-However, it involved much more complicated DOM manipulation and code making the layouts more complex and harder to work with.
+<p>However, it involved much more complicated DOM manipulation and code
+making the layouts more complex and harder to work with.</p>

-This resulted in something known as spaghetti code, a term developers use in web development to describe code that is complex, convoluted, and difficult to understand like spaghetti.
+<p>This resulted in something known as spaghetti code, a term developers
+use in web development to describe code that is complex, convoluted, and difficult to understand like spaghetti.</p>

-React prevents this spaghetti code by avoiding any manipulation of the DOM.
+<p>React prevents this spaghetti code by avoiding any manipulation of the
+DOM.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ w1-s09-n. react components - virtual dom (36) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->